Celestis Obscura

 The gold rush never ended - it just moved off-planet.

-Four celestial bodies: Titan, the Moon, Mars, 16 Psyche.
-Each the active target of commercial mining or colonisation ventures.
-Visitors encounter them in an intimate, dark space: each body glowing on its own screen above a desk, an old telephone waiting to be picked up.
-The instrument of a different era’s ambition, repurposed for this one.
+Celestis Obscura is an installation that brings together five celestial bodies - Titan, Asteroid, Moon, Mars, and 16 Psyche - each currently the focus of emerging commercial mining or colonisation ventures.
+In a dark, intimate space, visitors encounter each body individually: a glowing planetary surface suspended on its own screen above a desk, accompanied by an old telephone waiting to be picked up.

 Tech